-The RCC and GNU documentation are distributed together with the toolchain, it consists of RTEMS manuals and GNU tools manuals.
+The RCC and GNU documentation are distributed together with the toolchain, it consists of RTEMS manuals and GNU tools manuals localted in the doc/ directory of the toolchain.
+The drivers are documented in a separate drivers document.

 GNU manuals:

 as.pdf Using as - the GNU assembler

 binutils.pdf The GNU binary utilities

 cpp.pdf The C Preprocessor

 gcc.pdf Using and porting GCC

 gdb.pdf Debugging with GDB

 gprof.pdf the GNU profiling utility

 ld.pdf The GNU linker